raganwald/raganwald.github.com/_posts/2018-09-03-mockingbirds-sage-birds-and-widowbirds.md

 Before we begin, there are some rules we have to follow if we are to take the mockingbird and derive another combinator from it.
 Every combinator has the following properties:

 1. It is a function.
-2. It can only use its parameters.
-This means it cannot refer to anything from its environment, like a function or object from the global namespace.
+2. It can only use its parameters or previously defined combinators that have these same properties.
+This means it cannot refer to non-combinators, like constants, ordinary functions, or object from the global namespace.
 3. It cannot be a named function declaration or named function expression.
 4. It cannot create a named function expression.
 5. It cannot declare any bindings other than via parameters.